-We are registering 4,048,868 shares of our common stock for resale by the selling stockholders.
-The common stock offered pursuant to this prospectus was issued to Hampshire Equity Partners II, L.P. and its affiliates by us and each of the selling stockholders may resell all, some or none of the shares of our common stock covered by this prospectus as provided under the section of this prospectus entitled "Plan of Distribution" and in any applicable prospectus supplement.
-As discussed under the section entitled "Plan of Distribution," the selling stockholders may include certain of Hampshire Equity Partners II, L.P. and its affiliates, pledges, donees, transferees or other successors-in-interest.
+We are registering 3,300,000 shares of our common stock for resale by the selling stockholders.
+The common stock offered pursuant to this prospectus was issued to Hampshire Equity Partners II, L.P. and the other selling stockholders by us and each of the selling stockholders may resell all, some or none of the shares of our common stock covered by this prospectus as provided under the section of this prospectus entitled "Plan of Distribution" and in any applicable prospectus supplement.
 The shares of our common stock covered by this prospectus are being registered to permit public secondary trading of such shares, and the selling stockholders may offer such shares for resale from time to time or not at all.

-The table below, which was prepared based on information supplied to us by Hampshire Equity Partners, sets forth information regarding beneficial ownership of our common stock by Hampshire Equity Partners as of October 8, 2007.
+The table below, which was prepared based on information supplied to us by Hampshire Equity Partners, sets forth information regarding beneficial ownership of our common stock by Hampshire Equity Partners as of May 4, 2007.
 Please carefully read the footnotes located below the table in conjunction with the information presented in the table.